 1. Isolation from activities that are connected to work

-You may recall cases of past colleagues who, long before quitting their job, became deeply critical about the company’s mission, direction, strategy, management, leadership, policies or all of the above.
+You may recall cases of past colleagues who, long before quitting their job, became deeply critical of the company’s mission, direction, strategy, management, leadership, policies, or all of the above.
 They were still physically there, but they were not really present.

 Sometimes people who suffer from burnout tend to daydream about a different lifestyle, rhythm, job conditions, location, and so on.
 Most of these reveries are completely unattainable as goals but offer a mental refuge.